digitallawyer/openlegaldictionary/_definitions/yielding-and-faying.md

 ---
 title: Yielding And Faying
 permalink: "/definitions/yielding-and-faying.html"
 body: In conveyancing.
-The initial words of that clause ln leases in Which the rent to be paid by the lessee ls mentioned and reserved
+The initial words of that clause in leases in Which the rent to be paid by the lessee is mentioned and reserved
 published_at: '2018-07-07'
 layout: post
 ---